theQRL/web3.js/docs/docs/guides/web3_providers_guide/index.md

 		} else {
 			// If web3 is not available, give instructions to install MetaMask document.getElementById('log').innerHTML =
-				'Please install MetaMask to connect with the Ethereum network';
+				'Please install MetaMask to connect with the Zond network';
 		}
 	});
 </script>